Child Sexual Abuse

 The Child Sexual Abuse spoke is focused on dramatically decreasing the incidents of child sexual abuse in the state of Utah, as well as supporting those who have survived such abuse no matter their current age.
-The statistics tell us that thousands of Utah children are sexually abused each year.
+The statistics tell us that thousands of Utah children—approximately 1 in 7—are sexually abused each year.
 Freeing individuals and society from child sexual abuse and its lasting impacts is one of the most important efforts that Utahns need to embrace to ensure residents experience safety and security—a basic human right.
+This spoke is part of the SAFE Coalition, which seeks to change Utahns’ perceptions of child sexual abuse and move them to act.
 Spoke leaders and affiliates believe that working together, we can protect Utah’s most valuable resource—its children.
-To learn more, listen to the spoke leaders discuss the work on this 15-minute podcast.
+To learn more, check out the resource box below.

 Spoke Leaders